 Virginia courts are required to retain the records of any and all criminal cases that were heard in that specific court.
 However, the courts are only required to maintain these records for 10 years from the date the case was heard.

 Although it is possible to obtain records through the court of a case that was heard more than 10 years ago, there is a possibility that the court no longer maintains those records.
-Whether or not records older than 10 years can be accessed through the court is on a case by case basis.
+Whether or not records older than 10 years can be accessed through the court is on a case-by-case basis.

 Recently, the Virginia Court System launched a state-wide searchable database for any criminal and traffic case information.
 Although there are certain cases that are not searchable in the database, individuals searching for court records should begin their search with this database.
-Detailed steps on using the new online database are outlined below.
+Detailed steps for using the new online database are outlined below.

 Step 1.
 Navigate to the Virginia Court System website.

-This page will house information regarding a variety of information regarding Virginia Courts such as contact information, case status information and more.
+This page will house information regarding a variety of information regarding Virginia Courts such as contact information, case status information, and more.

 Step 2.
 Navigate to the Online Case Information System.